Part III

 Practice: Wielding the Flame

-Treat this as symbolic work in service of inner change.
-If overwhelm rises, stop and return to grounding.
+Treat this as inner work in service of change.

 1. Write down one thing — a belief, a pattern, an identity — you are ready to release.